OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 We reviewed the ISO definitions to confirm no conflict: https://www.iso.org/foreword-supplementary-information.html

+## 2: Terms, Definitions and Examples

+For the purposes of this document, the following terms and definitions apply.

 ### 2.1 - Component Records

 A Component Record should consist of a Supplier Name, Component Name, Version of the Component, Other Unique Identifiers, Dependency Relationship, Author of SBOM Data and Timestamp (as per [NTIA minimum elements for SBoM](https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf))